Naph/searchlight/README.md

 ```bash
 php artisan vendor:publish --tag searchlight
 ```
-Setup models by implementing the `SearchlightContract` and `SearchlightTrait`, override `getSearchableFields` method.
-The trait binds events to saved and deleted so indices are kept updated with your database.
+Setup models by implementing the contract/trait pair and overriding `getSearchableFields`.
+The trait binds events to saved and deleted so indices are kept in sync with your database.
 ```php

 use Illuminate\Database\Eloquent\Model;